 The majority of my needles are John James needles, because: 1. they’re good needles; and 2. they’re pretty widely available.
 I also use S. Thomas & Sons, Richard Hemming, Bohin, and occasionally (if I need a specific needle I don’t have and I’m at a local craft store) DMC needles.
-I use Mary Arden needles, especially for beading needles; I use Peacemakers needles.
+I use Mary Arden needles, especially for beading needles.
 I use needles from Wendy Schoen Designs.
 I use Foxglove Garden needles, especially milliners, because they carry them up to a size 11.
-For really fine embroidery, I use Pony needles because they’re the only brand I can find that has a size 11 and size 12 crewel (although Wendy Schoen does carry a #12 crewel).
+For really fine embroidery, I look for sizes 11 & 12 crewel (embroidery) needles, but they’re often pretty hard to come by.

 The moral of the story is, I don’t stick only with one brand of needle.
 But I do believe some needles are better than others.
 Just an example: I’ll always choose a John James needle over a Richard Hemming, if given a choice, because I’ve experienced too many eye burrs in Richard Hemming needles.

 So there’s a little Needle Talk for you today, along with some resources and a link to a good reference chart.
 (Incidentally, as far as pins go, I store them in the same box as my needles!)

 What about you?
 How do you store your surplus needles?
 Are you very organized with them?
 Go ahead – leave a comment and let’s talk needles!